 We don't allow double parking in the driveway.
 The parent that gets parked behind is often upset with me for allowing it.
 If you see another parent in the driveway please park on the street and/or wait for your turn at the driveway.
 If you are waiting for your chance at the driveway and the parent in the driveway is delayed please just park on the street and bring your child in.
 It's just a few extra feet of will help keep the congestion down.
 Please don't leave your child in the day care beyond his/her pick up time in order to wait for a turn at the driveway.

 All children are to be hand walked to their cars.
 Please don't allow them to cross over into the neighbors driveway or yard.
-Please take them straight from the door to the car.
+Please take them straight from the front door to the car.
 The front yard and driveway are not play areas so the children are not allowed to play in either at any time.
 Families arriving early or departing late be mindful of the neighbors and avoid anything noisy such as loud music or disagreements with the children.
 Our neighbors work odd hours so we try to not disrupt their rest.
 If your child is having difficulty behaving during arrivals or departures please get them into the house quickly for arrivals and into your car quickly at departures.

 Parents will contract with the day care for arrival and departure times.
 Parents are allowed to bring their children no more than five minutes before the scheduled arrival time unless overtime arrangements have been made.
 The only exception to this is inclement weather.
 If you arrive more than five minutes early please park on the street to wait to enter the day care until your scheduled drop off time.